jasoncorlett/compose-volume-test/README.md

 # Compose Volume Test

-Example of sharing application code from one container into another at runtime.
+Example of sharing application code from one container to another.

 ## Usage